-- 6.12 You must at all times promote a positive image of Council and local government generally when dealing with the media. - 6.13 You must refrain from making any public statement which insults or makes personal reflections on or imputes improper motives to any other council official. - 6.14 Where a situation arises where a Councillor's comment is sought on an issue of community interest, the Councillor must clearly state that their expressed view is a personal view, and does not necessarily represent the views of the Council on the particular issue. - 6.15 The Mayor or the Deputy Mayor if acting for the Mayor, and the General Manager or his delegate are the official spokespersons for the Council for the purposes of providing public comment on Council's policies and activities. - 6.16 Council staff must not make public comment on Council affairs without the approval of the General Manager or relevant Director.
+- 6.12 Where a situation arises where a Councillor's comment is sought on an issue of community interest, the Councillor must clearly state that their expressed view is a personal view, and does not necessarily represent the views of the Council on the particular issue. - 6.13 The Mayor or the Deputy Mayor if acting for the Mayor, and the General Manager or his delegate are the official spokespersons for the Council for the purposes of providing public comment on Council's policies and activities. - 6.14 Council staff must not make public comment on Council affairs without the approval of the General Manager or relevant Director.
 Public comment includes interview with the media, public speaking engagements, and expressing views in letters to the media or in notices, articles or any other medium.